Ansible Architecture Diagram

 2. Managed Nodes:

-Managed nodes are the machines that Ansible is driving.
-These can be physical servers, virtual machines, or even network devices.
+Managed nodes are the machines that Ansible drives.
+They can be physical servers, virtual machines, or even network devices.
 Ansible connects to managed nodes over SSH or WinRM protocols, enabling seamless management across different operating systems.

 3. Communication Channels: